NadiaElMouldi/Portfolio/README.md

 ## [Project 2: Women Writers from the Middle East and North Africa: A Repository](https://nadiaelmouldi.github.io/Portfolio/Project2/)
 This project is a repository for women writers from the Middle East and North Africa.
+I think this repository provides a consolidated space for women writer from MENA to be discovered and read.
+I compiled the data from multiple online sources like Arablit.org and Wikipedia.com.
+The data includes name, introduction, date of birth, some book highlights.

 ![Project Screenshot](Project2/project2.gif)
 ### Earlier Versions
 <img src="Project2/v1.gif"/>